Continue Shopping

 What can I do to minimize my exposure?

 VOCs are so common in our paint and furnishings, that ridding your home of them entirely isn’t exactly realistic.
-But there are things you can to zap many chemicals from the air.
+But there are things you can do to zap many chemicals from the air.
 For starters, consider switching to natural cleaning products or use plain baking soda and vinegar in their place.
 When cooking, painting, or cleaning, ventilate your home by opening windows and keeping fans running.
 At the same time, a HEPA air filter with an activated carbon layer can trap up to 99 percent of what doesn’t get carried off in the breeze.